What do I need to know about aromatherapy?!

 - handpicked ingredients

 Our organic, raw, unrefined ingredients of the whole plant contain hundreds of antioxidants, vitamins and nutrients.
-In the creation of each product, much attention is paid as well to all activities in order to preserve all the gentle and good substances that plants are bringing to us.
+In the creation of each aromatherapy products, much attention is paid to all activities to preserve all the gentle and good substances that plants are bringing to us.
 In such production processes, the plants preserve their essences and energy of the environment in which they grew, their fragrance and healing substances.

-"We should pay more attention to the functionality of essential oils than just enjoying their nice scent."
+"We should pay more attention the essential oils actives properties, than just enjoying their nice scent."